entitylabs/image-mod-app/README.md

 # NOTE: [ The functionality is modified from v1 ]

 1. Press mouse
-2. drag mouse in any free shape
+2. Drag mouse in any free shape
-3. release mouse
+3. Release mouse

 A shape will be created in realtime.